okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-error-pages/overview/index.md

 ## Use the Brands API

-The [Brands API](/docs/reference/api/brands/) is a more recent feature (currently in Early Access) that allows you to set icons, images, and colors across your Okta-hosted sign-in widget, error pages, email templates, and End-User Dashboard all at once, without needing to set a customized Okta URL domain.
+The [Brands API](/docs/reference/api/brands/) is a feature (currently in Early Access) that allows you to set icons, images, and colors across your Okta-hosted Sign-In Widget, error pages, email templates, and Okta End-User Dashboard all at once, without needing to set a customized Okta URL domain.
 To find out more about this feature and how to use it, see [Customize your Okta experience with the Brands API](/docs/guides/customize-themes).

 ## Before you begin